robotlegs/robotlegs-framework/src/robotlegs/bender/extensions/messageCommandMap/readme.md

 ### During Context Construction

     _context = new Context().extend(
-    	CommandMapExtension,
+    	CommandCenterExtension,
     	MessageDispatcherExtension,
 	    MessageCommandMapExtension);

 ### At Runtime

-Assuming that the MessageDispatcher and CommandMap extensions have already been installed:
+Assuming that the MessageDispatcher and CommandCenter extensions have already been installed:

 	_context.extend(MessageCommandMapExtension);

 ## Extension Usage

 An instance of IMessageCommandMap is mapped into the context during extension installation.
-This instance can be injected into clients and used as above.
+This instance can be injected into clients and used as below.

 	[Inject]
     public var messageCommandMap:IMessageCommandMap;